Estimated reading time: 11 minutes

 Reusable Shopping Bags

-The Mesh Reusable Produce Bags are also double-stitched so you won’t have to worry about them breaking on you.
+The Mesh Reusable Produce Bags are double-stitched, so you won’t have to worry about them breaking on you.

 Beeswax Wrap

-I found this brilliant product by Abeego wrap after one of the parents at my son’s school mentioned that she uses it at home in place of plastic wrap.
+I found this brilliant product by Abeeg Wrapap after one of the parents at my son’s school mentioned that she uses it at home instead of plastic wrap.

-The best part is that Abeego is self-adhesive so just you just use the pressure and warmth from your hands to shape and mold the product around whatever you are wrapping.
+The best part is that Abeego is self-adhesive, soot uses the pressure and warmth from your hands to shape and mold the product around whatever you are wrapping.

-It also comes in various sizes and although the price point may seem high at first you have to think long-term with products such as this as well what goals you plan to achieve from reducing household waste.
+It also comes in various sizes, and although the price point may seem high at first, you have to think long-term with products such as this, as well as what goals you plan to achieve from reducing household waste.

-When you are done with it you simply wash it in cold water along with biodegradable dish soap and hang it to dry.
+When you finish it, wash it in cold water with biodegradable dish soap and hang it to dry.

 Abeego saves honey bees by saving food.
 Did you know the average household throws 1 in 4 produce items into the trash?
 Imagine the positive effect we would have on honey bees if we took good care of the fresh food they supply us with.